 If after a round of voting, no individual has received a simple majority, the candidate with the fewest votes shall be dropped from the ballot and a runoff election will occur.

 Each remaining candidate will present for two (2) minutes and answer questions for three (3), non-extendable minutes individually in front of the voting body.
-After each candidate has given a presentation and finished the question and answer period, there shall be a discussion period for five (5) minutes by the voting members.
+After each candidate has given a presentation and finished the question-and-answer period, there shall be a discussion period for five (5) minutes by the voting members.
 Discussion may be extended once, followed by exhaustion of the speaker's list, but cannot end until all candidates have been discussed aloud.
 After the discussion period, another vote will be taken.
 This process will continue after each round of voting in which no candidate receives a simple majority.

 If more than one candidate ties for the fewest votes, all tied candidates will be dropped unless all candidates would be dismissed or dropping the tied candidates results in a single remaining candidate.
 In these cases, another runoff election would occur without dropping any candidate.
 Should the same results reoccur after the runoff, the cabinet member chairing the election shall cast a tie-breaking vote amongst all candidates or the candidate with the largest plurality will be elected.